 Some destinations are more expensive than others, but in pretty much every place there are plenty of low-cost or free things to do.
 And the more local you can get (versus on the tourist trail), the more free fun you’ll find.

-When you’re planning a trip, put your destination out there on social media, in groups, among friends and colleagues, etc. You might be surprised how many tips, offers, resources and help you’ll be offered!
+When you’re planning a trip, put your destination out there on social media, in groups, among friends and colleagues, etc. You might be surprised at how many tips, offers, resources, and help you’ll be offered!

 5. Get Creative